persalys/persalys/python/doc/user_manual/graphical_interface/data_analysis/user_manual_data_analysis.rst

 3- Dependence inference
 =======================

-The dependence inference allows to infer copulas on the sample of the data model.
+The dependence inference allows one to infer copulas on the sample of the data model.

 This analysis can be created thanks to:
   - the context menu of the **Definition** item of the relevant data model